my personal definitions marked "(Dan)" - last updated 12/17/2013

 Back-Rank Mate A checkmate on the 1st or 8th rank with a Rook or Queen where that piece also covers all the escape squares on that rank.
 Can also be made on the a or h-files

-Backward Pawn One that cannot safely advance, taking into account only the pawns on both sides.
+Backward Pawn An unguarded pawn which, if you removed all the non-pawns on the board, can move, but eventually pushing it would lose material to opposing pawn captures (even if an adjacent pawn, currently on a lower rank, was able to advance and recapture).
 A pawn that is fixed (cannot move because another pawn is directly in front, i.e. a "ram") is, by definition not backward.
 Nor is the rearmost pawn in a pawn chain usually a backward pawn.

 Battery Lining up two pieces that move similarly, like a Queen and Rook or Queen and Bishop.